Today (20th July 2017), Genesis and Notting Hill

 What benefits will this bring for customers?

-For customers the merger will provide opportunities to raise standards and improve service delivery.
+For customers the partnership will provide opportunities to raise standards and improve service delivery.

 We aim to be the best digital provider of housing services and by automating services we will offer you more choice and make it easier for you to interact with us.